android-ui-testing/Cookbook/docs/content/practices/network.md

 * **Replay**
   <br>_Instead of a real network, an already recorded file is used.
 This mode is used both locally and on CI.
 It allows to fully exclude all the possible problems with a network.
-  Also, we've got an opportunity to easily mock authorisation in this mode, as we've already had all the data we need to put into preferences/stores_
+  Also, we've got an opportunity to easily mock authorisation and skip some on-boarding screens in this mode, because we have a full picture in terms of http requests. _

 <Picture2 TBD>

 **Instruments:**